opennetworkinglab/spring-open-cli/README.md

-3) Once in the new workspace, import all of the eclipse projects Click File -> Import -> General -> Existing Projects into Workspace -> Next in the "Select Root Directory" dialog, type in or navigate to your checkout of the net-virt-platform base directory, e.g., ~/git/net-virt-platform .
+3) Once in the new workspace, import all of the eclipse projects Click File -> Import -> General -> Existing Projects into Workspace -> Next in the "Select Root Directory" dialog, type in or navigate to your checkout of the ONOS SR CLI base directory, e.g., ~/git/onos-sr-cli .

-Eclipse should automatically find four eclipse projects:
+Eclipse should automatically find two eclipse projects:
 * cli
-* django_cassandra_backend
 * sdncon
-* sdnplatform
 Make sure they are all checked (the default) and click "Finish"

 If you are looking to do python development, it is recommended that